 - Ability to work with and without air conditioning during the hot, humid weather conditions of the summer.

-- Equipment used includes cellular telephone, walkie-talkies, and computers, and various office equipment (photo-copier, fax machine, scanner).
+- Equipment used includes cellular telephone, walkie-talkies, computers, electronic classroom aides, and various office equipment (photo-copier, fax machine, scanner).